 Tallahassee, FL 32314

-Registering a DBA in Florida does not stop anyone else from using the exact same name.
-If stopping anyone from using your business name is important, you can protect it through a trademark.
+While registering your Trade Name will keep someone else from registering the exact same name in Florida, it does very little from someone else operating a business under that name in other states.
+If stopping others from using your business name is important, you can protect it through a trademark.